-Recording sessions for the album officially began in the autumn of ’89 and lasted until February 1990, with the tracking of “Thieves in the Temple”; but context must be applied to these sessions.
-Five months of recording work would be a fairly lengthier time span spent dedicated to one album, but remember, in reality he had tracked ten songs from June 1989 until February 1990, but the concept of the album and film had already been set in place from the previous year, so there was a multitude of songs saved in The Vault from just a few years prior intended for this very project that kept finding its way onto the back burner.
-Of course, four of those songs were intended for the aforementioned Prince and Morris Day-led version of The Time’s scrapped album Corporate World, which is why the album officially begins in the autumn of ’89 with the complete overhaul of “Can’t Stop This Feeling I Got”, for the third time, the tracking of “New Power Generation”, the shorter reprise, the original version of “Round and Round”, and a re-recording of “Tick, Tick, Bang”; an old track from The Vault.
+Recording sessions for the album officially began in the autumn of ’89 and lasted until February 1990, with the tracking of “Thieves in the Temple,” but context must be applied to these sessions.
+Five months of recording work would be a fairly lengthier time span spent dedicated to one album, but remember, he had already tracked ten songs from June 1989 until February 1990.
+However, the concept of the album and film had already been set in place from the previous year, so there was a multitude of songs saved in The Vault from just a few years prior intended for this very project that kept finding its way onto the back burner.
+Of course, four of those songs were intended for the aforementioned Prince and Morris Day-led version of The Time’s scrapped Corporate World, which is why the album officially begins in the autumn of ’89 with the complete overhaul of “Can’t Stop This Feeling I Got” for the third time, the tracking of “New Power Generation,” its shorter reprise, the original version of “Round and Round,” as well as a re-recording of “Tick, Tick, Bang”; an old track from The Vault.

 The beginning of 19892 saw Prince fire his entire management team, with Albert Magnoli instated as the sole manager.
 Once you map everything out this way, it’s obvious Prince wanted to start the next decade recapturing his old magic; complete with the man who directed his last huge feature as the man in charge of management.
 After going double platinum being attached to a big movie, it must’ve been logical to Prince, and the WB brass, especially considering The Purple One’s track record with soundtracks, to finally go ahead and give him the green light to shoot and record another movie and accompanying soundtrack; especially with Magnoli in tow, even in a different position.